 Berat and Gjirokaster: heritage stone houses, priced on condition and renovation need rather than per-m².

 Agency commission: where a selling agent is involved, often around 2%.
-On our direct projects there are no buyer fees.

 Holding costs in Albania are low.
 Annual property tax on residential homes is small by European standards, calculated on a per-square-metre basis that varies by municipality.
 Beyond that you have the usual utilities, and, for a managed or short-let property, a management fee.